SQream/sqream_docs/guides/migration/orc.rst

 * For S3, ensure network access to the S3 endpoint.
 See our :ref:`s3` guide for more information.

-3. Figure out the table structure
+3. Determining Your Table Structure
 ===============================================

 Prior to loading data, you will need to write out the table structure, so that it matches the file structure.